-The Directors' Compensation Plan, prior to November 1, 2015, provided remuneration for each director (other than Messrs.
-Gandur and Ebsary who are remunerated as executives) in the amount of \$110,000 per annum, with a further \$20,000 per annum for committee chairs except for the chair of the Audit Committee who will receive an additional \$30,000 per annum.
-Effective November 1, 2015, such amounts were reduced to \$88,000, \$16,000 and \$24,000, respectively.
-In accordance with the Directors' Compensation Plan, each director receives Common Shares in lieu of cash compensation representing a portion of their fees.
-Effective January 1, 2017, the portion of director fees paid in Common Shares is reduced from 40% to 20%.
+The Directors' Compensation Plan provides remuneration for each director (other than Mr. Gandur who is remunerated as an executive) in the amount of \$88,000 per annum, with a further \$16,000 per annum for committee chairs except for the chair of the Audit Committee who will receive an additional \$24,000 per annum.
+In accordance with the Directors' Compensation Plan, in 2017, each director received Common Shares in lieu of cash compensation representing a portion of their fees.
+Effective January 1, 2017, the portion of director fees paid in Common Shares was reduced from 40% to 20%.
+Effective January 1, 2018, Common Shares are no longer issuable under the Directors' Compensation Plan which has ceased to constitute a security based compensation arrangement.
+From such date, director fees are payable entirely in cash.
 Directors of the Corporation are also reimbursed for their reasonable out-of-pocket disbursements incurred for the business of the Corporation.

-For 2016, directors were issued Common Shares in lieu of cash compensation on two occasions.
-In July 2016, the Corporation issued 171,399 Common Shares to directors in connection with fees earned in the first half of 2016.
-In January 2017, the Corporation issued 248,755 Common Shares in connection with fees earned in the second half of 2016.
-An additional 249,657 Common Shares were issued to directors of the Corporation in July 2016 in respect of services provided to the Corporation during the second half of 2015.
+For 2017, directors were issued Common Shares in lieu of cash compensation on two occasions.
+In July 2017, the Corporation issued 163,073 Common Shares to directors in connection with fees earned in the first half of 2017.
+In January 2018, the Corporation issued 360,372 Common Shares in connection with fees earned in the second half of 2017.